ellyyuyang/abs-quanti-nanopore/README.md

 * Compile a final mothertable containing the following information for each read: <br>
 **taxID|number of reads|sum of bases|AGS|cell number seq'd|ARG annotation|ARG counts|ARG annotation|potential pathogen by pathogen list|kraken2 LCA classification|lineage of the taxonomy classification**

+* **Running time estimation for major steps** <br>
+	For an input fastq file with size `10 Gb`, an aprroximated `3-4 hr` data processing time would be expected to generate the final microbial absolute quantification results.
+	* `Kraken2` for taxonomic classification -- `30 min` with 10 threads and 300 G memory pre-allocated.
+	* `Minimap2` for *mClover3* (spiked gene) identification -- `2.5 min` with 10 threads and 150 G memory pre-allocated.
+	* `Processing kraken2 output` to convert the sequenced genome copy numbers to the final absolute cell abundance per unit sample volumn:
+		* Summing bases for all the classified reads to different Kraken2-assigned LCA taxonomic lineages -- `2.5 hr` with 10 threads and 150 G memory pre-allocated.
+		* Stratifying the summation results above into different taxonomic levels -- `5 min` with 10 threads and 150 G memory pre-allocated.
+		* Convert the sequenced genome copy numbers into the asbolute cell abundance per unit sample volumn -- untimed, but approx. `15 min` with single thread.

 ## If you intend to use these commands, please cite these resources:
 [GTDB](https://gtdb.ecogenomic.org/) <br>